Sowing a digital garden with GatsbyJS and Obsidian

 3. Launch Obisidian and open content as an existing vault.
 Create a _private/_templates and garden folders. garden is where the notes will live.

 4. Enable the Templates plugin in Settings -> Core Plugins -> Templates.
+Click on Options and set the "Template folder location" to _private/_templates.
+Create a new file under _private/_templates/Frontmatter and enter this:

 Obsidian Mobile